 The primary difference the accident made was that it’s lead me to spend more time conscious collecting experiences, and more dedicated to rigorously analyzing the results.
 And since all I need to be able to help a student are some major key vectors for each personality, I can see just enough patterns, and I have listened just long enough and hard enough to enough people, that I can now do enough of what some tech algorithms do that it can really help me to tailor my examples in ways that are often helpful to a student.

 Very few people spend their entire life thinking about thinking.
 Since realizing that my awareness is helpful to others, I have dedicated myself to explaining what can be pretty abstract concepts.
 But I have found ways to simplify these ideas in ways that appear truly helpful to many people who seek to achieve (and re-achieve) greater levels of peace, clarity and happiness.
 And that is a fact that makes me very happy indeed.
 I believe if you choose to stick around, you are likely to find that the page will make you happier too.
 You are certainly welcome here.

-Scott McPherson is an Edmonton-based writer, public speaker, and mindfulness facilitator who works with individuals, companies and non-profit organisations around the world.
+Scott McPherson is an Edmonton-based writer, public speaker, and mindfulness facilitator.